-- Orange, 12 (up eight from a day earlier)
+- Orange, 14 (up two from a day earlier)

-- Putnam, 4 (up three from a day earlier)
+- Putnam, 4 (same as a day earlier)

 - Sullivan, 0 (same as a day earlier)

-There were 11 deaths due to COVID-19 in New York State on Sunday, with none in the Hudson Valley.
+There were nine deaths due to COVID-19 in New York State on Monday, with none in the Hudson Valley.

 Click here to sign up for Daily Voice's free daily emails and news alerts.